Privacy and Cookies

 Your rights to know what personal data we hold and to control how we use it

 You have a legal right to know what personal data we hold about you - this is called the right of subject access.
 You can exercise this right by sending us a written request at any time.
-Please mark your letter “Subject Access Request”and send it to us by post or email using the details in the Who we are and how you can contact us section.
+Please mark your letter “Subject Access Request”and send it to us by post or email using the details in the contact us section.

 You also have rights to:

 - prevent your personal data being used for marketing purposes (see How we use your personal data for marketingfor further details)

 - have inaccurate personal data corrected, blocked or erased